The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: simulation

 where $M_{\rm crit}=5\times 10^{8}\,h^{-1}$~\Msun\ is the critical mass for AGN feedback.

-In the high accretion mode, 5\% of the radiated energy $\Delta \dot{E}_{\rm high}=0.05\,\eta\, \dot{M}_{\rm BH}c^{2}$ is thermally injected into the gas within twice the radius of the SPH smoothing kernel of the BH.
+In the high-accretion mode, 5\% of the radiated energy $\Delta \dot{E}_{\rm high}=0.05\,\eta\, \dot{M}_{\rm BH}c^{2}$ is thermally injected into the gas within twice the radius of the SPH smoothing kernel of the BH.
 The injection is done istropically, distributing energy according to the SPH kernel weight.
-The low accretion mode is implemented following the prescription described by \citet{Weinberger2017_tng}, albeit with a different set of parameters.
-The AGN feedback is deposited as $\Delta \dot{E}_{\rm high}=\epsilon_{\rm f,kin}\,\dot{M}_{\rm BH}\, c^{2}$.
+The low-accretion mode is implemented following the prescription described by \citet{Weinberger2017_tng}, albeit with a different set of parameters.
+The AGN feedback is deposited as $\Delta \dot{E}_{\rm low}=\epsilon_{\rm f,kin}\,\dot{M}_{\rm BH}\, c^{2}$.
 The feedback efficiency $\epsilon_{\rm f,kin}$ is scaled by the BH local gas density and has a maximum value capped at $0.05$:

 where $\rho_{\rm SF,thres}$ is the density threshold for star formation.